-A new report, published by Help the Hospices in the UK, highlights what hospice nurses are doing to widen access to palliative and end of life care.
+A new report, out today to mark Hospice Care Week, highlights what hospice nurses are doing to widen access to palliative and end of life care.

 The report, ‘Towards excellence in hospice care: widening access through nurse leadership’, based on evaluation work by Cass Centre for Charity Effectiveness, has demonstrated the creative ways hospices can work with marginalised people in end of life care.